HARRY CHARLES WOLF III, FAIA (1935-)

 357 Spillway Drive,

 1966 - The John H. Williams Residence, aka the Mountain Residence, 361 Spillway Drive, Banner Elk NC.
 Next door to the Luther Hodges Jr. House.
 Built by Blythe and Isenhour.
 Marley Carroll was the project architect.
-Engineers: R. V. Wasdell and Associates.
+Engineers were R. V. Wasdell and Associates.
 Featured in Architectural Record Houses of 1970.
 Won a 1970 AIANC Merit Award and a 1970 South Atlantic Region AIA Honor Award.
 Still owned by the Williams family as of 2012.
 Top photo by Tom Walters.
 Small photos provided by Marley Carroll.

 1979 - The